 She is also a catechist in all three levels and recognized formation leader in Level I and right now is working toward recognition a Level II formation leader.
 Pioneer for the Special Needs Catechesis of the Good Shepherd in her parish.

 Katushka is originally from Bolivia, South America.
 She has lived in Durham, North Carolina for 29 years with her husband Juan and three daughters Francis, Paula and Sebastiana.

-Sue is married to a wonderful, supportive man who helps her with making materials and navigating the joys of family life with three grown children, and one grandson.
-Her household is completed with the presence of two pampered dogs.
+Sue is married to a wonderful, supportive man who helps her with making materials and navigating the joys of family life with three grown children, and four grandchildren.
+Her household is completed with the presence of two pampered dogs